 ETSU currently sponsors 16 intercollegiate sports and participates at the NCAA Division I level in all sports.
-The University is a member of the Southern Conference until June 2005, when ETSU will move to the Atlantic Sun Conference.
+The University is a member of the Atlantic Sun Conference.
 Men's sports include: baseball, basketball, cross country, golf, tennis, and indoor and outdoor track and field.
 Women's sports include: basketball, cross country, golf, soccer, softball, tennis, indoor and outdoor track and field, and volleyball.